tdwg/rs.tdwg.org/process/process-vocabulary.md

 ### 2.5.1 Running the processing script to generate high level metadata

-The metadata for levels of the hierarchy above the level of term lists is not used by the build scripts for human readable term lists.
+The metadata for levels of the hierarchy above the level of term lists is not used by the build scripts for human readable document listing terms (section 4 below).
 So for that purpose, running the "Step 7" cell is OPTIONAL.
 When putting ratified changes into production, running the "Step 7" cell is REQUIRED.

 # 3 Creating a column header mapping file